SandraOzioma/SQL-Project/starting_with_questions.md

 Select distinct all_sessions.city, all_sessions."country", all_sessions."v2ProductCategory",    temp_products."name", max(temp_products.orderedquantity)
 Over (partition by all_sessions.city, all_sessions."country", all_sessions."v2ProductCategory" order by all_sessions.country) as Orderedproduct
-from all_sessions
+From all_sessions
 Join temp_products on all_sessions."productSKU" = temp_products."sku"
 Where temp_products.orderedquantity != 0 and all_sessions.city is not null and all_sessions."v2ProductCategory" is not null
 Group by all_sessions."city", all_sessions."country", temp_products."name",all_sessions."v2ProductCategory", temp_products.orderedquantity
 Order by all_sessions."v2ProductCategory";